 There are a few other authentic recipes for the red sauce floating around out there so I may end up posting them at some point.
 But I am sure you have all experienced the "Pinterest Fail" so I may have to experiment to get it just right.
 Rough.

-For those of you that would prefer to bake these burritos instead of deep-frying them, my good friend Richelle shared this little tip with me for making these corn burritos in the oven:
+For those of you who would prefer to bake these burritos instead of deep-frying them, my good friend Richelle shared this little tip with me for making these corn burritos in the oven:

 Soften a stack of corn tortillas by rubbing a little avocado oil on each one and then heating the stack in the microwave.
 This makes them soft enough to roll and when I bake them it’s like a mock fry.